Follow us

 If you or a loved one is facing allegations of sexual misconduct as a behavioral health professional, psychiatrist, or psychologist, the consequences can be life-altering, both personally and professionally.
 At Litwak Law Group, we are experienced in defending complex cases involving professional misconduct.
 Contact us today for a confidential consultation and let us help protect your rights and reputation.

-Indecent exposure in Arizona, defined under ARS §13-1402, involves exposing one’s genitals, anus, or (for females) the areola or nipple of the breast in the presence of another person.
+The law in Arizona ARS §13-1402, involves exposing one’s genitals, anus, or (for females) the areola or nipple of the breast in the presence of another person.
 The law applies when the offender is reckless about whether the exposure would offend or alarm a reasonable person.
 While acts of breastfeeding are explicitly excluded, the penalties for indecent exposure vary depending on the circumstances.
 Exposure to individuals aged 15 or older is generally classified as a Class 1 misdemeanor, but prior convictions can escalate the charge to a Class 6 felony.
 If the exposure involves a minor under 15 or if the offender has multiple prior felony convictions for similar acts, the offense may be classified as a Class 3 felony, carrying prison terms of up to 15 years.

 Facing an indecent exposure charge can have serious consequences, including jail time, hefty fines, and a permanent criminal record.
-At Litwak Law Group, we provide compassionate and strategic legal representation tailored to the unique details of your case.
+Our firm is compassionate and strategic legal representation tailored to the unique details of your case.
 Whether you’re seeking to challenge the allegations, negotiate reduced charges, or mitigate potential penalties, our team is committed to protecting your rights.
 Contact us today to schedule a confidential consultation and ensure your case is handled with the diligence and expertise it deserves.

 Arizona’s penalties for internet sex crimes are particularly harsh.
 For example, a conviction for possessing or distributing child pornography involving minors under the age of 15 may result in decades of mandatory prison time under ARS §13-705.
 Additionally, the state imposes enhanced penalties for offenses involving the use of social media, chat rooms, or other digital platforms to exploit minors.
 Many of these crimes involve federal oversight, further complicating the defense process.